MIC-DKFZ/mood/example_algos/readme.md

 With additional arguments:

-- --ce-factor, determins the 'mixing' between VAE and CE (0.0=VAE only, 1.0=CE only).
+- --ce-factor, determines the 'mixing' between VAE and CE (0.0=VAE only, 1.0=CE only).
 - --score-mode, How to determine the OoD score ("rec", "grad", "combi").

 #### fAnoGAN (f_ano_gan.py)

-A fAnoGAN algorithm build on top of improved Wasserstein GANs.
+A fAnoGAN algorithm built on top of improved Wasserstein GANs.
 Can use be used as AnoGAN only (without the encoding).

 ```
 python algorithms/f_ano_gan.py -r all -o output_dir -t /data/mood/brain/toy  --mode pixel --logger visdom -d /data/mood/brain/train_preprocessed --use-encoder